 A very high-fiber diet with a sedentary high-stress lifestyle can set you up for a lot of bloating and gas pain.
 The solution is daily movement/exercise and plenty of water.

 8. Beat By CravingsOur understanding of cravings is amateur.
 Just because your brain craves something doesn't mean you have a deficiency.
 Craving chocolate does not mean you are magnesium deficient.
 Craving meat does not mean you are iron deficient and need to go back to killing animals for sustenance.

 It's not to say that cravings can't have true information embedded in them, it's just that it's complex.
 For example, we make psychological associations with food.
 When we are stressed, we seek comfort, and food is one way to get comfort.
 Thus when stressed I might crave my comfort food, not because I need the nutrients in the food but because I need to be comforted.
 Your comfort food is probably different from mine - not because we have different blood types (or other such nonsense) but because of the different exposure to comforting food we had as kids.

 Another random psychological nuance: the more one tries to avoid thinking about something, the more likely one is to think about it.
 If you are obsessed with avoiding meat, you are more likely to think about it and to crave it.
 We are funny creatures that way.

 One last example, dissection lab -- the formaldehyde has been known to illicit cravings for meat.
-You can imagine how disturbing that is to an unaware vegan, on many levels.
+You can imagine how disturbing that is to an unaware vegan med student, on many levels.

 Point being -- cravings are complex and often misinterpreted.
 Take them with a grain of salt.
 Roll with them and focus your attention elsewhere when the craving defies common sense.